xlwings/xlwings/docs/debugging.rst

 * **RunPython**: When calling Python through ``RunPython``, you can use a ``mock_caller`` to make it easy to switch back and forth between calling things from Excel and Python.
-* **UDFs**: When debugging User Defined Functions , xlwings offers a convenient debugging server
+* **UDFs**: For debugging User Defined Functions, xlwings offers a convenient debugging server

 To begin with, Excel will show Python errors in a Message Box: